 At the start of his trip back towards Missouri, Frémont—low on provisions and fearing death from cold and starvation—made a risky decision to turn west and cross the Sierra Nevada to Sutter's Fort in California.
 It was the middle of winter; the mountains were covered by a deep snow, and Frémont had severely underestimated the challenge that bestowed him.
 Washoe Indians tried to warn the crew that crossing the Sierra during winter would be impossible.
 They described, “Rock upon rock; snow, upon snow.”

 Not heeding their warnings, Frémont and his men headed west, passing through northern Mono County the last week of January of 1844.
-While at Long Camp—the most noted camp from the expedition—Frémont’s surveyor and cartographer Charles Preuss complained about the conditions: "We are now completely snowed in.
+While at Long Camp near present-day Carson Pass—the most noted camp from the expedition—Frémont’s surveyor and cartographer Charles Preuss complained about the conditions: "We are now completely snowed in.
 The snowstorm is on top of us.
 The wind obliterates all tracks which, with incredible effort, we make for our horses.
 The horses are about twenty miles behind and are expected to arrive tonight, or rather, they are now no longer expected.
 How could they get through?
 At the moment no one can tell what will really happen.
 It is certain we shall have to eat horse meat."

 Despite all odds, Frémont successfully reached Sutter’s Fort in March of 1844, where they stayed and rested for a month.
 Choosing a much safer route, the crew headed south through the San Joaquin Valley, then easterly along the Old Spanish Trail to pass into Utah.